Boris Johnson faces court hearing for Brexit 'lies'

-Boris Johnson, the frontrunner to become Britain's next prime minister, must attend court over allegations that he knowingly lied during the Brexit referendum campaign, a judge announced Wednesday.
+Boris Johnson, considered the frontrunner to become Britain's next prime minister, must appear in court over allegations that he knowingly lied during the Brexit referendum campaign, a judge ruled Wednesday.

-Johnson, the former foreign secretary, will be summoned to appear before a court over allegations of misconduct in public office, judge Margot Coleman said in a written decision, without specifying the date.
+Johnson, the former foreign secretary, will be summoned to appear over allegations of misconduct in public office, judge Margot Coleman said in a written decision, without specifying the date.

-The case is over the claim that Britain sends £350 million ($440 million, 400 million euros) a week to the European Union.
+The case concerns Johnson's claim that Britain sends £350 million ($440 million, 400 million euros) a week to the European Union.

-The exact amount of Britain's net and gross EU contributions was one of the biggest issues during the 2016 referendum campaign.
+While this was Britain's gross contribution, the net figure accounts for a budget rebate from the EU as well as payments to Britain's public sector from the EU budget, and is substantially less.

 "The allegations which have been made are unproven accusations and I do not make any findings of fact," the judge said.